kan-bayashi/ParallelWaveGAN/README.md

 ![](https://user-images.githubusercontent.com/22779813/68100080-58bbc500-ff09-11e9-9945-c835186fd7c2.png)

 If you want to accelerate the training, you can try distributed multi-gpu training based on apex.
-You need to install apex for distributed training. please make sure you already installed it.
+You need to install apex for distributed training.
+Please make sure you already installed it.
 Then you can run distributed multi-gpu training via following command:

 ```bash